Abel Stearns

 Abel Stearns (February 9, 1798 – August 23, 1871) was an American trader who came to the Pueblo de Los Angeles, Alta California in 1829 and became a major landowner and cattle rancher and one of the area's wealthiest citizens.

 Early life

 Stearns was born in Lunenburg, Massachusetts, the son of Elizabeth (née Goodrich) and Levi Stearns, a farmer.
-His parents were both from families that came from England in the 17th century.
-In about 1826 he went to Mexico, where he became a naturalized citizen.
+His parents were both from families that came from England in the 17th century, but they both died when he was twelve.
+Stearns was a crew member for ships sailing to China and the West Indies for ten years, eventually becoming a supercargo.
+In 1826, he arrived in Veracruz, Mexico, where he became a naturalized citizen in 1828.

 Los Angeles

 In 1829, Stearns emigrated to Monterey, California, and then settled in the Pueblo de los Ángeles in present-day Los Angeles, California.
 He obtained a government concession to build a warehouse at San Pedro, the nearest seaport.
 Later, he established a stagecoach route connecting San Pedro Bay with the Los Angeles pueblo.
 In 1831, he built a three-story flour mill on North Spring Street, Los Angeles.
 Soon, Stearns became one of the most prominent and influential citizens of the pueblo.

 In 1842 Stearns bought his first rancho, the 28000 acre Rancho Los Alamitos between Los Angeles and the harbor.
 A drought occurred between 1862 and 1864 which was said to have resulted in the death of 50,000 cattle on Stearns land alone.
 Stearns mortgaged the rancho to Michael Reese, who then purchased it at a sheriff's sale.
 Reese's estate was then sold to John W. Bixby and Isaias W. Hellman, a founder of the Farmers and Merchants Bank.

 In 1842 Stearns made the first recorded shipment of California gold to the U.S. Mint.
 On July 8, 1843, his package of 1,843 ounces of placer gold, valued at $19 an ounce, was deposited in the Philadelphia Mint by Alfred Robinson.

 Following the Mexican-American War, Stearns represented Los Angeles to the US military government of California, 1848–1850.
 He was a delegate to the 1849 California Constitutional Convention, representing the district of Los Angeles.
 Later he was California State Assemblyman, and a Los Angeles County Supervisor and a member of the Los Angeles Common Council, the legislative branch of the city government.